marcoacnunes/bank-rdb/README.md

 Description
 -----------
+The following project came as a challenge from [Rumos](https://www.linkedin.com/company/rumos/) to create a digital bank with a management system and JDBC, allowing to create, store, update and access Clients, Accounts, and Credit/Debit Cards.

 In this repository you will find the following:
 * bank-rdb-console-management:
 **This Module is used to manipulate the rdb probject in a console interface.**